justinmahar/react-kindling/README.md

 Then deploy with a single command:

 ```
-npm run deploy
+npm run ship
 ```

-This command will build your project, add/commit the freshly built `dist` directory, push to GitHub, increment the package version, and publish to npm.
+This command will build your project, add/commit the freshly built `dist` directory, increment the package version, publish to npm, and push to GitHub.

-If you have any unsaved changes, this script will fail until your working directory is clean.
+If you have any unsaved changes, this script will immediately fail until your working directory is clean.

 ### Celebrate!